SemBakkum/IoT/IoT/Week 3/Door alarm/README.md

     	digitalWrite(ledPin, LOW);
   }

-	// If the door has been open longer than 5 sec. it is okay to set of the alarm. if(currentMillis - openMillis >= interval && isOpen){
+	// If the door has been open longer than 5 sec. it is okay to set off the alarm. if(currentMillis - openMillis >= interval && isOpen){

      	digitalWrite(ledPin, HIGH);